gabrielbazan/lycheepy/README.md

 The [_Repository Gateway_](/lycheepy/worker/worker/gateways/repository) is the component which encapsulates the interaction with those external repositories, to perform products publication.
 The _Worker_ component makes use of this gateway, so LycheePy can publish products on multiple instances of different kinds of repositories, at the same time.
 You are not limited to a single repository, or to a single repository type.

 You can easily add integrations with new kinds of repositories:
 There is a [Repository](/lycheepy/worker/worker/gateways/repository/repository.py) "interface" (in Python, the closest thing to an interface is an abstract class), which defines a single _publish_ method.
-So, all you got to do is create a class that implements that interface, and implements the "_publish_" method, which is the one to be invoked to perform products publication.
+So, all you got to do is create a class that implements that interface and its "_publish_" method, which is the one to be invoked to perform products publication.
 Yes, it is a _Strategy_ pattern.

 <p align="center">
   <img src="doc/architecture/repositories_strategy.png?raw=true" height="120px">